SPIX23/shaiya-solutions/ep5/readme.txt

 added a ps_game solution that will prevent the service from crashing if a gm dismounts while invisible

-added an ep5 ps_game that has been reversed to have no custom dll injections for those who don't want the item mall
+added an ep5 ps_game that has been reversed to have no custom dll injections for those that don't want the item mall

 side notes: